Tarqwyn/tarqs-crafty-bot/README.md

 - 🔔 Notify the crafter via Discord so they know an order is incoming

 I originally built this for my own guild, but if you’ve got AWS access and a Blizzard developer key, feel free to fork, use, and tweak it however you like!
-The Discord bot code will also be released soon, making it even easier to integrate.

 ---